 Journey is best played alone and in one sitting, so it won't work well in a classroom.
 Students would be too distracted and pressed for time.
 Teachers shouldn't be discouraged, however.
-If teaching textual analysis or metaphor, teachers could –- if invested in student-interest-driven curriculum -- offer Journey as a possible text to "read" and write about (alongside more traditional novels, plays, etc.).
+If teaching textual analysis or metaphor, teachers could –- if invested in student interest-driven curriculum -- offer Journey as a possible text to "read" and write about (alongside more traditional novels, plays, etc.).
 Encourage students to play the game at home and then write an essay that explores what it's trying to say and how it uses figurative visual language.
-Students who play Journey could also explore how video game storytelling compares and contrasts to films and books.Continue reading Show less
+Students who play Journey could also explore how video game storytelling compares and contrasts to storytelling in films and books.Continue reading Show less